 Information about F-1 programs from the U.S. Department of Homeland Security can be found here.

-Information about J-1 programs from the U.S. Department of State can be found here.
+Although JIEP is not a J-1 Sponsor Organization, information about J-1 programs from the U.S. Department of State can be found here.